quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ~~~~~~~

-In the example above, the Dispatch Engine is implemented as a hook that intercepts
+In the example above, the Dispatch Engine is implemented as a filter that
-  packets based on their UDP destination port.
-In this instance, it routes packets with
+ intercepts packets based on their UDP destination port.
+In this instance, it
-  a destination port of 5768 to the SCHC Instance for CoAP over UDP.
-The Dispatch Engine
+ routes packets with a destination port of 5768 to the SCHC Instance for CoAP
-  then compresses the CoAP, UDP, and IPv6 headers, adds a MPLS header with appropriate tag
+ over UDP over IPv6.
+The Dispatch Engine then compresses the CoAP, UDP, and IPv6
+ headers, adds a MPLS header with appropriate tag and sends the compressed
-  and sends the compressed packet over the network.
+ packet over the network.

-When receiving packets, the Dispatch Engine checks the SCHC ethertype and MPLS label and routes
+When receiving packets, the Dispatch Engine checks the SCHC ethertype and MPLS
-  matching packets (MPLS label == 0xabcd0180 && UDP destination port == 5768) them to the
+label and routes matching packets (MPLS label == 0xabcd0180 && UDP destination
-  appropriate SCHC Instance based on the defined admission rules in the profile.
+port == 5768) them to the appropriate SCHC Instance based on the defined
+admission rules in the profile.

 ### Context Management